 Update: 5 Trendy New Marketing Skills to Add to Your Arsenal in 2017

-As marketers we are lifelong learners.
-Marketers have an expectation to stay updated with current trends and the know the ins and outs of the marketing world.
+As marketers, we are lifelong learners.
+Marketers have an expectation to stay updated with current trends and to know the ins and outs of the marketing world.
 So before you begin a new journey in search of a new job, we recommend you keep your current skills sharp–and add a few new ones that are in high demand but low supply.
 Click here for one of these hot emerging skills that employers want but the marketing workforce hasn’t yet fully adopted.